adrianlarion/wizardly-tips-vim/main.md

 #### Quickly run an external command
 * It's coo to be able to run external terminal commands with `:%!sort` which passes all lines to sort and writes back the output.
 But there's a neat trick that will save you some time:
 * `!5G` - will start writting an  command that looks like `:.,+4!`.
 You then will type your desired program `sort` and press enter.
 You start with `!` and then specify a motion from the current line `5G`.
 You can use other ranges, like `!4j` which will sort the following 4 lines from your current line.
 * An even faster shortcut is `!!`.
-This will pass the current line to the external program (and replace it with teh output).
+This will pass the current line to the external program (and replace it with the output).
 A known use case of this is to quickly insert a timestamp into your document `!!date`

 #### Replace with confirmation
 * You have document.
 In it you have a variable called "money".
 You want to rename it to "cash" but only for certain cases.
 In that case you should type: `:%s/\v<money>/cash/gc`.
 This long winded command uses very magic `\v` so that you won't have to escape `<>`.
-Those chars mark teh beginning and end of a word.
+Those chars mark the beginning and end of a word.
 We use them because you presumably want to replace only the instance of "money" and not "zamoney" or "moneys".
 Finally the `c` flag will prompt a confirmaton dialogue each time an entry is found.
 * HINT - use `<C-e>` and `<C-y>` to scroll up and down so you can better see the context during the replace confirm dialogue.

 #### Documentation at your fingertips
 * You're editing a bash file.
 You read the output from `find` and for each result you want to run an external script.
 You decide to use `xargs` instead of `-exec {} \;`.
 But as you write your command you find that you're rusty on xargs arguments.
 What to do?
 * You could put vim in foreground `<C-z>`, `man xargs`, `fg`.
-Or you could open a terminal inside vim with `:ter`, check teh docs then close the window with `<C-c>`.
+Or you could open a terminal inside vim with `:ter`, check the docs then close the window with `<C-c>`.
 * But there are 2 better ways to do this.
 * Just press `K` (Shift+k) on the keyword you're interested in and Vim will open the relevant man page.
 If it's another type of file (not bash) vim will also try to find the help for that particular keyword.
 For example you could put your cursor on `pow()` in a python file, type `K` and vim will show you the docs.
 Pretty cool, eh?
 One keystroke and the docs are open!
 AWESOME!
 * But there's more.
 There is a filetype plugin which gives you an enhanced version of man.
 First install it with `:runtime! ftplugin/man.vim` (put it in your .vimrc if you want it open at startup).
 * Now type `:Man xargs`.
-Vim will open teh manual page inside vim in a separate window.
+Vim will open the manual page inside vim in a separate window.
 That's cool and it save you the hassle of opening a terminal by hand and typing man inside it.
 * That's cool but it's just half of the gooodness.
 The other half is this.
 Inside this man window put your curosr on a keyword.
 Now press either `\K` (backward slash followed by Shift+k) or `<C-]>`.
 If there exists a man for that keyword it will open inside the same page.
 Like a browser.
 THis functionality is NOT present in the default man pages.
 You can navigate back and forth with `<C-o>`, `<C-i>`
 * And for a last tip - you can use `\K` inside vim too on a keyword.
 Then vim will open the new and improved man page instead of the default documentation (whith opens with `K`)
 * BUT NOTE! the `:Man` command works only for man pages for linux, not other programming languages.
 That is if you press `\K` on 'pow' inside a python file you will get the man page for 'POW(3)' (linux programmer manual) and not python.